keys icon

 How does this mortgage repayment calculator work?

-You first need to know the amount you want to borrow.
-As a rough guide, this will be the value of the property minus the size of your deposit and/or the equity you own in your property.
+• The amount you want to borrow.
+As a rough guide, this will be the value of the property minus the size of your deposit and/or the equity you own in it.

-You also need to decide how long you need to repay your mortgage.
-This is known as the mortgage term and will often be around 25 years, but it may be possible to borrow over a longer period.
+• The mortgage term, which is how long you need to repay your mortgage.
+This will often be up to around 25 years, but it may be possible to borrow over a longer period.

-The interest rate is the final key figure you need to calculate your estimated monthly payments.
-If you’re not sure what interest rate you may be charged, you can see our mortgage charts to get an idea of the rates currently available.
+• The interest rate.
+If you’re not sure how much you may be charged, you can see our mortgage charts to get an idea of the deals lenders are currently offering.

 How to calculate what your mortgage repayments could be